trezanik/isochrone/README.md

 These are supplied alongside the assets as an additional file of the same name, but with a `.license` extension instead.
 If the license is not found, the asset will not be loaded - and should not be distributed.

-We are not yet compliant with this, but it will be a goal for release.

 ## <a id="FAQ"></a>FAQ